BarbaraStalze/get_next_line_42_vienna/README.md

 # Instruction
 The default buffer size is 100.
 If you want to define your own buffer size add "-D BUFFER\_SIZE=n", with n being the desired buffer size, to your compilation call.

-Buffer size must be smaller than 10.000.000.
+To use get\_next\_line to read through a document include the headerfile get\_next\_line.h and use the functions open to get fd and close to close the file again.

 # Resources